Prospective Students

 Things to Consider

-1. Students applying into the program should have a commitment to complete 3 or more work terms before graduation.
-Work terms should alternate with academic semesters and the final semester before graduation should be an academic semester.
+1. Students applying to the program should commit to completing three or more work terms before graduation.
+Work terms should alternate with academic semesters, and the final semester before graduation should be an academic semester.

-3. Searching for a Co-op work term is a lot like taking an extra course.
-Writing cover letters, preparing for and attending interviews can take a lot of time and effort but it pays off!
-We recommend taking a lighter course load during your seeking semesters.
+3. Searching for a Co-op work term is similar to taking an extra course.
+Writing cover letters, preparing for interviews, and attending interviews can be time-consuming, but it is worthwile!
+We recommend taking a lighter course load during the semesters when you are looking for work.

-4. As Co-op can be competitive, it is a good idea to develop applied skills and experience now!
-Build skills in social media, event planning, writing, design, through volunteering, SFU clubs, part-time work, creative projects, and online tutorials.
+4. As the Co-op program can be competitive, it is a good idea to start developing applied skills and experience now.
+You can build skills in social media, event planning, writing, and design through volunteering, participating in SFU clubs, working part-time, engaging in creative projects, and following online tutorials.